 Google Music was a little trickier for the participant.
 The main error was that this participant was searching in the wrong place instead of the store and took a while to figure that out.
 Once the actual search was figured out the songs took 30 seconds to find but it took 3 minutes to figure out the “Shop” in Google Music.

-Learnability: A little harder than the others, Shop isn’t really in plain site
+Learnability: A little harder than the others, Shop isn’t really in plain sight

-Memorability: No Memorability
+Memorability: No memorability

 Efficiency: Slower than others